Python-SIP/sip/sphinx/annotations.rst

 .. argument-annotation:: Array

-    This boolean annotation specifies that the corresponding argument (which should be either ``char *`` or ``unsigned char *``) refers to an array rather than a ``'\0'`` terminated string.
+    This boolean annotation specifies that the corresponding argument refers to an array.

+    The argument should be either a pointer to a wrapped type, a ``char *`` or a ``unsigned char *``.
+If the argument is a character array then the annotation also implies the :aanno:`Encoding` annotation with an encoding of ``"None"``.

     There must be a corresponding argument with the :aanno:`ArraySize` annotation specified.
 The annotation may only be specified once in a list of arguments.

-    The annotation also implies the :aanno:`Encoding` annotation with an encoding of ``"None"``.

 .. argument-annotation:: ArraySize